crowgers/diamond_square/README.md

             C
       SW          SE

-Diamond step (so called a reference points form a diamond) requires a wrapping if the index are minimum and maximum values.
+Diamond step (so called as reference points form a diamond) requires a wrapping if the index is at minimum and maximum grid values.
-The loop also has some redundancies as two points will be looked at twice however once a point has been assigned a value it will not be recomputed.
+The loop also has some redundancies as some points will be looked at twice however once a point has been assigned a non-zero value it will not be recomputed.

 N,W,S,E are computed using surrounding reference points.
 NN, WW, EE, SS are points which wrap if outside index range.